 Particular attention has been devoted to the interplay between electronic and vibrational degrees of freedom, that is, to the coupling between electronic and nuclear motions.
 Such vibronic interactions play a central role in many photoinduced processes and reactions\cite{Luer2009,Rury2017,Thouin2019,DeSio16a,Pandya2018,Womick2011,Falke14a,Rafiq2021,Monahan2017,Schultz2021,Horstmann2020,Scholes2017,Collini2019,Collini2021}.
 In the adiabatic limit, the light-matter interactions induce purely electronic transitions, with transition dipole moments that are independent of the nuclear coordinates.
 Nuclear motion nonetheless modulates the optical response through the overlap of vibrational wave packets evolving on different potential energy surfaces, as captured by the vibrational component of the response function\cite{Quintela22a}.

-Beyond the adiabatic approximation, non-Condon effects can be incorporated by expanding the electric dipole moment operator $\mu$ (projected along the field polarization) in terms of the nuclear normal coordinates $Q$.
+Beyond the adiabatic approximation, non-Condon effects can be incorporated by expanding the electric dipole moment operator $\hat{\mu}$ (projected along the field polarization) in terms of the nuclear normal coordinates $Q$.
 Retaining the terms linear in $Q$ introduces contributions proportional to the derivatives of the dipole operator with respect to the nuclear coordinates.
 These terms give rise to the Herzberg–Teller (HT) coupling, which can originate from nonadiabatic couplings between electronic states associated with distinct potential energy surfaces.

-Herzberg–Teller coupling plays a pivotal role in a broad range of physicochemical phenomena.
+The Herzberg-Teller coupling plays a pivotal role in a broad range of physicochemical phenomena.
 It influences electron and charge transfer rates\cite{Yoneda20a,Lombardi86a,Kambhampati00a,Birke20a,Soudackov15a,Yu22a,Prakash20a}, radiative and non-radiative decay pathways\cite{Manian21a,Niu10a,Yin20a}, vibronic-polaritonic light emission\cite{Avramenko22a,Fischer23a}, and electronic–vibrational energy transfer\cite{Arsenault21a,Zhang16a,Kong21a}.
 HT coupling also contributes to internal conversion processes\cite{Lombardi22a,Valiev19a,Valiev20a,Valiev23a,Bracker21a} and shapes non-Condon effects observed in chromophores\cite{Manian22a} and light-harvesting complexes \cite{Arsenault21a}.
-Interference between Franck–Condon (FC) and HT contributions can lead to asymmetric and temperature-dependent spectral features in metal-based tetrapyrroles \cite{Roy22a} and modify excited-state Raman and hyper-Raman responses\cite{Chandran24a}.
+Interference between the Franck-Condon (FC) and HT contributions can lead to asymmetric and temperature-dependent spectral features in metal-based tetrapyrroles \cite{Roy22a} and modify excited-state Raman and hyper-Raman responses\cite{Chandran24a}.
 Analytical solutions of two-dimensional response functions based on the use of two electronic levels and on displaced harmonic oscillator Hamiltonians\cite{Allan25a,Allan25b} have shown that FC–HT interference generates asymmetric intensity modulations in absorption spectra\cite{Kundu22a}.
-These findings have been validated by temperature-dependent studies on systems such as crystalline pentacene, where HT coupling was shown to be essential for reproducing experimental spectra\cite{Qian20a}.
+These findings have been validated by temperature-dependent studies in systems such as crystalline pentacene, where HT coupling was shown to be essential to reproduce experimental spectra\cite{Qian20a}.